gizero/scm-course-ff3d/slides.md

 ## How rebase works
 1. Finds the common ancestor of the two branches (base)
-2. Gets the diff of each commit of the branch you’re on, from the base
+2. Gets the diff of each commit of the branch you're on, from the base
 3. Saves those diffs to temporary files
 4. Resets the current branch to the same commit as the branch you are rebasing onto
 5. Applies each change (diff) in turn